mitre/emass_client/docs/developers.md

 There are online tool options for viewing and editing OpenAPI compliant RESTfull APIs like the eMASS API documentations.
 Some of these tools are Swagger Editor or SwaggerHub. <strong>We discourage the utilization of any online capability for editing a controlled unclassified API document</strong>.

-***Note***: We recommend utilizing the instruction provided here to for viewing or editing the eMASS API.
+***Note***: We recommend utilizing the instruction provided here for viewing or editing the eMASS API.

 ### Generate the API documentation (html)
-The generated eMASS API documentation can be found [here](https://mitre.github.io/emass_client/docs/redoc/)
+The generated eMASS API documentation is available in the [eMASS API Specification](https://mitre.github.io/emass_client/docs/redoc/) page

 To generate the API documentation, viewable on a dependency-free (and nice looking) HTML use the `redoc-cli` command line tool.